 This winter has been a hard one for me.
 I have been without my mountain fix.
 For many years, I was able to get away from it all and come up to this corner of heaven to regroup.
 But this year, the mountain house was rented to a wonderful group of friends who were using it as a writer's getaway.
 This is the first weekend that it is available again.

-As we get closer, there is a question of being able to get there.
+As we drive up, there is a question of being able to get there.
 This last week we had a surprise May Day snow storm that dumped a ton of white stuff everywhere.
 Now we are just 15 minutes away and we have had smooth sailing, no snow is left on the roads.

 The girls, Susie and Sarah have always known that there is magic in the dirt road.
 At the sign warning us of the impending end of asphalt and civilization, we begin to count down, 5, 4, 3, 2 and ONE!
 We know that we are so close when we hit that bumpy, beautiful, uncomfortable dirt road.
 We have passed through a portal not unlike those found in a science fiction story.

-I can't describe the feeling that I get every time I look at the house from this vantage point.
+I can't describe the feeling that I get every time I look at the house from the top of the driveway.
 I can see everything.
 I can see the red canoe that sits waiting to be taken down to the lake or out to a river.
 I can see the wood pile that represents many hours of chopping.
 I can see the log splitter that looks like a steam punk version of a torture device.

 I remember the last time that I saw my dad bent over it, oblivious of my car, he was surrounded by the noise and smoke of the gas engine and the smell of freshly split logs.